Welcome to this website

 Opening the Black Box of Social Capital Formation (joint with P. Valdivieso, Universidad de Los Lagos) American Political Science Review, 108(1), pp 121-143, February 2014.
 Working paper version here.
 Online Appendix here.

-Unemployment, Participation, and Worker Flows over the Life Cycle (joint with S. Choi, UA Barcelona; and A.Janiak, Center for Applied Economics, U. of Chile) [Conditionally accepted subject to minor revisions at the Economic Journal ].
+Unemployment, Participation, and Worker Flows over the Life Cycle (joint with S. Choi, UA Barcelona; and A.Janiak, Center for Applied Economics, U. of Chile) [Accepted at the Economic Journal ].
 Online Appendix here.

 Macroeconomics / Labor Markets: